alexporrello/DesktopPublisherAssistant/README.md

 #### _Generate Doc Pro Publishing Group Email Body_

-When desktop publishers finish a PPM, they send an email to the doc pro publishing group to get the PPM approved.
-If the correct text fields have been filled out, pressing the button will generate the email's body and subject, and it will copy the generated text to the system's clipboard.
+If information has been entered in the _Perforce Path_ text area, clicking on this button will generate the publishing email sent to the Doc Pro Publishing Team and copy it to the system's clipboard.

 ### Logging